digitalgreenorg/coco/readme.md

 		 },
 	};

-Following is the description of above attributes:
+The following is the description of the above attributes:

 Attribute Name             | Type        | Description
 ---------------------------|-------------|------------------------------------------------------------------